 The School District issues general obligation bonds to provide for the acquisition and construction of major capital facilities.
-General obligations have been issued for governmental activities.
+General obligations have been issued for both governmental and business-type activities.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.
 The School District's qualified bonds are fully guaranteed by the State of Michigan.
 The primary source of any required repayment is from the School District's property tax levy; however, the State of Michigan may withhold the School District's state aid funding in order to recover amounts it has paid on behalf of the School District.
-General obligations outstanding at June 30, 2019 are as follows:
+Installment purchase obligations are also general obligations of the School District.
+General obligations outstanding at June 30, 2022 are as follows: